Updated 20 October 2021

 To share files:

 In each browser you should search for and install the following extensions / add-ons / plugins:

 There are also free applications that can be downloaded and installed for secure instant messaging:

 These let you route your browsing activities through virtual private networks or remote proxies located in different jurisdictions.
-Do not access your email, financial or other personal sites through them, unless they have sufficient security in place, nor should you use any untrusted proxy with handling your personal business (ie. those that require login credentials or financial information).
-The OTR site for secure and anonymous real-time communication is recommended.
+Don’t access your email, financial or other personal sites through them, unless they have sufficient security in place, nor should you use any untrusted proxy with handling your personal business (ie. those that require login credentials or financial information).
 Ensure that whichever browser you use, you’re familiar with its Incognito or Private Browsing Mode and that it’s configured to clear its cache automatically when it’s closed.

-After emptying your computer’s Recycle Bin, you may use some useful MS Windows commands, eg. CIPHER ensures that no deleted file in a directory can be recovered.
+After emptying your computer’s Recycle Bin, you may use some useful MS Windows commands, eg. CIPHER ensures that no deleted files in a directory can be recovered.

 Other useful software:

 - JAMI – Alternative to Skype and Zoom.

 - STREMIO – Alternative to Kodi and Plex.